OpenStack vs VMware: Cost Considerations

 On paper, this new relationship seems to signal more opportunities for VMware customers.
 However, there is an underlying concern that this acquisition will follow the same behaviors as Broadcom’s previous purchases of CA Technologies in 2018 and Symantec in 2019.
 In both of these scenarios, customers experienced the company’s desire for maximum ROI and profitability over customer services or retention, leading to:

 Time will tell if this acquisition of VMware will be different.
-But, market analysts seem convinced that some of these same old behaviors may arise with the VMware acquisition as well.
+But, market analysts seem convinced that some of these same old behaviors may arise with the VMware acquisition as well, increasing the need for robust Exposure Management to mitigate potential risks in cloud service reliability and costs.

 The Market View